-New Year’s Resolutions to get the grades | Study tips for 2023
+New Year’s Resolutions to get the grades | Study tips

 We’re not one for the clichéd New Year’s Resolutions of diet, exercise, stop drinking etc. because let’s face it, how many of us stick to them beyond a week or two.

-But should you want to smash those grades and achieve great results in 2023?
-Then take a look at our 10 top study tips to give you a helping hand this year…
+Take a look at our 10 top study tips to give you a helping hand this year…

 Take good lecture notes.